National Parks

 Eat outside the park — there's no restaurant inside.
 Gatlinburg and Pigeon Forge are restaurant-dense.
 Pack picnic lunches; the park has plenty of picnic areas with creek-side tables.

-Day trips from Great Smoky Mountains National Park
+Day trips from Great Smoky Mountains National Park with kids

 • Gatlinburg